tnakazato/priism/README.md

 $ python3.8 -m pip install --upgrade pip
 $ python3.8 -m pip install .
 ```
-You can immediatelly import priism from CASA.
+You can immediatelly import `priism` from CASA.
 ```
 $ casa --nologger --nogui
 CASA<>: import priism
 ```
 ### Install for MDAS System at NAOJ

-PRIISM nodule can be used in [MDAS system at NAOJ](https://www.adc.nao.ac.jp/MDAS/mdas_e.html) (Multi-wavelength Data Analysis System at National Astronomical Observatory of Japan).See the document "PRIISM-ADC-install_ja.md" (in Japanese).
+PRIISM nodule can be used in [MDAS system at NAOJ](https://www.adc.nao.ac.jp/MDAS/mdas_e.html) (Multi-wavelength Data Analysis System at National Astronomical Observatory of Japan).
+See the document "PRIISM-ADC-install_ja.md" (in Japanese) which is part of PRIISM source code.
 English version is in preparation.

 ## Using PRIISM